 Implement Multi-factor Authentication

-Periodic (for example, Yearly, Quarterly, etc.) password change or on key events such as indication of compromise, change of user roles, a defined period of inactivity, when a user leaves the organization, etc.
+Periodic (for example, Yearly, Quarterly, etc.) password change or on key events such as indication of compromise, change of user roles, a defined period of inactivity, when a user leaves the organisation, etc.

 Function and Software